mne-tools/mne-python/paper.md

 # Acknowledgements

 We acknowledge Liberty Hamilton for her work [@HamiltonEtAl2017] which was especially helpful to use as a comparison and to build off conceptually in the development of this project.
+This work is supported by NIH-R01NS104585 (EL,AG; PI: M. Hamalainen).

 # References